Operation Simba: Operation Hadaf

 The PFLO resumed the bombardment of Sarfait and the new positions with even heavier 130-mm guns sited further inside the PDRY, which continued until December.
-Nevertheless, the new position was reinforced and supplied with defence stores lifted by helicopter from a merchant ship, "Al Sultana", operated by the Sultan of Oman's Navy.
+Nevertheless, the new position was reinforced and supplied with defence stores lifted by helicopter from a merchant ship, "As-Sultana", operated by the Sultan of Oman's Navy.
 The Omani strikes into the PDRY were halted on 21 November and international diplomacy secured a ceasefire in December.

 On 17 October, the Iranian Task Force began another diversion against Shershitti.
 The main attack by the Frontier Force Regiment advancing west from Deefa threatened to surround the remaining rebels, and their leaders ordered a retreat into the PDRY.
 They left behind large numbers of heavy weapons and quantities of munitions.
 On 2 December, patrols from the Muscat Regiment and Frontier Force met on the Darra Ridge, north of Sarfait, sealing off the western jebel.
 The rebellion was officially declared to be over on 11 December, although isolated incidents took place until 1980.
 Diplomatic pressure caused the government of the PDRY to order a ceasefire.

 For the four years during which the Sultan's Armed Forces occupied Sarfait, it had been hit by 10,000 mortar bombs, shells and rockets.
 However, only six soldiers had been killed and twelve wounded by artillery, rather than in patrol operations and sweeps around the base.